Astig-1982/The-Quiz-Project/README.md

 ### Users Stories

 * As a user I am looking for a quiz game that will challenge me on an intelectual level and will be fun to play in the same time so I can always have handy a fun general knowledge tool in my pocket.
 * As a user I am looking for a quiz app that will be ready to start as soon as I open the app, without making me navigate through different menus before I have the option to actually start the quiz.
 * As a user I would like to be able to keep track through social media of the app updates and other future realeses from the developer.
 * As a user I would like a quiz app with a simple and clear design in order to focus on the questions rather than to be distracted by other features of the app during the game.
 * As a user I would like to have different categories to chose from.
 * As a user I would like to have different awards at the end of the game depending of my game performances.
 * As a user I would like to be have the option to restart the game immediately if I fail or if I finish the game, without having to the main menu.

+### Game Owners Goals

+* Providing an interactive quiz in order to attract players and make the users hungry for more future apps from the developer.
+* Providing a quick way to start the quiz and an intuitive way to operate the app in order to make the users play severall times in a row when they open the app.
+* Providing a game that will finish quickly, in this way the user can start and finish a game everytime and everywwhere, even if she/he has just a few minutes to spare (like waiting in a bus stop or queing for something).